What Other Kids Are Reading

 - have regular checkups with doctors and other people on their diabetes health care team so they can stay healthy and get treatment for any diabetes problems

 They might have to eat smaller amounts of foods than they had been and less salt or fat, too.
-The good news is that kids who eat healthy foods, stay active, and get to a good weight may be able to get their blood sugar levels into a healthier range.
+The good news is that kids who eat healthy foods, stay active, and get to a good weight might be able to get their blood sugar levels into a healthier range.
 If that happens, their doctors may decide they don't have to take medicine for diabetes anymore.

 Even though kids with diabetes have to do some special things, diabetes doesn't keep them from doing the stuff they love.
 They can still play sports, go out with their friends, and go on trips.
 So if you have a friend with diabetes, let him or her know you can deal with it.
 Being friends is all about having fun together, not having a perfect blood sugar level!